Shippable/docs/sources/deploy/kubernetes.md

 main_section: Deploy
 sub_section: Deploying to Kubernetes/GKE

-# Deploying to Kubern
+# Deploying to Kubernetes
 There are many strategies that can be used to deploy containers to [Kubernetes](https://kubernetes.io/) using Shippable Pipelines.
 This page will describe how you can take a single docker image and deploy it as an individual container to your Kubernetes cluster.

 ## Setup

-Shippable will use a Kubernetes integration communicate with your cluster on your behalf.
+Shippable will use a Kubernetes integration to communicate with your cluster on your behalf.
 You can add this to Shippable via Account Integrations.

 - Go to your **Account Settings** by clicking on the gear icon in the top navigation bar.
 - Click on **Integrations** in the left sidebar menu and then click on **Add Integration**.